-- Double-tag with DAERA-approved ear-tags within the following timescales: - all calves born on your holding within 20 days of birth or before the animal leaves your holding, whichever is earlier; - all cattle imported from outside the EU within 20 days of release from import checks or before the animal leaves your holding, whichever is earlier. - Replace lost or illegible (unreadable) ear-tags as soon as possible, within 28 days after discovering the loss or before the animal leaves your holding, whichever is earlier (where both tags have been lost and two new tags are applied, you must prove the identity of the animal).
+- Double-tag with DAERA-approved ear-tags within the following timescales: - all calves born on your holding within 20 days of birth or before the animal leaves your holding, whichever is earlier; - all cattle imported from non EU Member States/ third countries, including those from GB or Crown Dependencies, must be doubled tagged with DAERA approved ear tags within 20 days of release from import checks or before the animal leaves your holding, whichever is earlier. - Replace lost or illegible (unreadable) ear-tags as soon as possible, within 28 days after discovering the loss or before the animal leaves your holding, whichever is earlier (where both tags have been lost and two new tags are applied, you must prove the identity of the animal).